-The Core Skills Grid is used by all PSB schools, although adapted for different year groups.
+The Core Skills Grid is used by all PSB schools, although adapted for different year groups (see our grids here).
 By developing an awareness of these skills across the curriculum, pupils are better able to understand their strengths and areas for development and become more effective life-long learners.